amundsen-io/amundsen/databuilder/docs/models.md

 on how to use a given dataset or if a dataset is changing.
 It is also used as a search boost so that the most used tables are put to the top of the search results.

+This model also populates the Popular Resources section on the homepage.
+A table must have at least 10 unique users to appear on the homepage.
+This configuration is defined [here](https://github.com/amundsen-io/amundsen/blob/main/metadata/metadata_service/config.py#L81) and can be changed if your usage is less.

 #### Extraction
 For more traditional databases, there should be system tables where you can obtain these sorts of usage statistics.